 on $N=2^k$ taxa will have pendant edges of weight $N-2$.
 With $\ell\in{1,2,\dots,k-1}$ denoting the minimal number of edges needed to connect a given internal edge to a leaf, the central internal edge, for which $\ell=k-1$, has weight $2^{k-2}\cdot 2^{k-2}+2^{k-2}\cdot 2^{k-2}=2^{2k-3}$, while other internal edges, with $1\le \ell\le k-2$, are of weight A 16-taxon illustration is shown in Figure \ref{fg:trees}. \end{example}

-\begin{theorem} Suppose an unrooted binary phylogenetic tree $T$ has been given the quartet metrization.
+\begin{theorem} Suppose an unrooted phylogenetic tree $T$ has been given the quartet metrization.
 Then the resulting tree metric $d_{Q}$ satisfies for all $x,y\in X$, $x\ne y$,

-where $Q_{x,y}$ is the set of quartets displayed on $T$ of the form $xz|yw$. \end{theorem} More informally, the distance $d_{Q}(x,y)$ is, up to a simple transformation, the number of quartets displayed on $T$ in which $x,y$ are \emph{separated}.
+where $Q_{x,y}$ is the set of quartets displayed on $T$ of the form $xz|yw$ or $xyzw$. \end{theorem} More informally, for a binary $T$ the distance $d_{Q}(x,y)$ is, up to a simple transformation, the number of quartets displayed on $T$ in which $x,y$ are \emph{separated}.
 This remains true for trees with polytomies as long as unresolved quartets are viewed as separating all their taxa.

 Although Theorem \ref{thm:dq} can be deduced from Theorem \ref{thm:drt} by summing its formula over all placements of the root on pendant edges of $T$, a more direct argument is given here. \begin{proof} Fix taxa $x\ne y$, and let $P$ denote the path in $T$ between them.
-Any node $v\ne x,y$ on $P$ determines a tripartition of the taxa $X=A_v\sqcup B_v\sqcup C_v$ according to the connected components resulting from the deletion of $v$ and its incident edges partitions $X$ into $k$ non-empty subsets according to the connected components of the resulting graph.
+Any node $v\ne x,y$ on $P$ determines a partition of the taxa $X=A_v\sqcup B_v\sqcup C_v^1\cdots \sqcup C_v^{k-2}$ as follows: If $v$ has degree $k$, deleting $v$ and its incident edges partitions $X$ into $k$ non-empty subsets according to the connected components of the resulting graph.
 Let $A_v$ denote the partition set containing $x$, $B_v$ the one containing $y$, and $C_v^i$ the $k-2$ remaining ones.
 Thus $C_v=\cup C_v^i$ contains all those taxa $z$ for which a path from $z$ to $x$ or $y$ joins $P$ at $v$.

-Now any quartet $xu|yz$ separating $x$ and $y$ that is displayed on the tree $T$ determines a node $v$ on $P$ by where the path from $u$ to $y$ joins $P$.
+Now any quartet $xu|yz$ or $xyuz$ that is displayed on the tree $T$ determines a node $v$ on $P$ at which the path from $u$ to $y$ joins $P$.
 Suppose $v$ has degree $k=k(v)$.
-Then the number of quartets separating $x$ and $y$ that are displayed on $T$ and determine the same node $v$ in this way is $|C_v|(|B_v|-1)$, so
+Then the number of quartets of these forms that are displayed on $T$ and determine the same node $v$ in this way is